jward7/primetime/readme.md

 # Primetime

-A Sinatra API app development using the following technologies:
+A Sinatra API app developed using the following technologies:

 * DT's sinatra generator
 * ActiveRecord (ORM)